Evaluation of the Gambling Act Review: Diary Studies

 How do I take part?

-If you would like to take part, or if you have questions about the diary studies, please contact us using the following contact details by the 28th of February:
+We are currently recruiting participants to take part in Wave 3 (taking place in February 2026) as Wave 1 and Wave 2 have already concluded.
+If you would like to take part or if you have questions about the diary studies, please contact us using the following contact details by Monday the 26th of January 2026:

 Email: GARdiarystudies@natcen.ac.uk